Shallow Flow Matching for Coarse-to-Fine Text-to-Speech Synthesis: Limitations

 \section{Limitations}

-This work applies only minimal modifications to the backbone TTS models, using a simple SFM head to demonstrate the effectiveness of our proposed SFM method.
-Therefore, there is room for improvement and extension of the SFM framework.
-For example, a more powerful SFM head could be used when the weak generator is unstable.
-In addition, the flow conditions could be enhanced by incorporating text or speech token embeddings to better align the final outputs with the input semantic features.
+This work applies only minimal modifications to the backbone TTS models and uses a simple SFM head to demonstrate the effectiveness of our proposed SFM method.
+Therefore, there is considerable room for improving the SFM framework and corresponding implementation.
+For example:

-Although our method is designed for the coarse-to-fine TTS models, it also holds potential in other domains, such as speech denoising and enhancement, or image generation tasks like denoising and super-resolution.
-Its effectiveness in other domains still needs to be validated.